chetnashah/javawork/androidbasics/network/FileUploads.md

 **If you have a need to do a multipart form upload, and your content is identified by a Uri instead of a File, the InputStreamRequestBody that Jared Burrows created (with help from Jake Wharton) is what you need.**

 Introducing Androidism - **OkHttp knows nothing about Uri or ContentResolver or other Android SDK classes.
-But RequestBody is an abstract class, so we can create our own implementation that can use Android SDK classes for our own Android projects.**
+But RequestBody is an abstract class, so we can create our own implementation that can use Android SDK classes for our own Android projects.
+Intents like ACTION_GET_DOCUMENT or ACTION_GET_CONTENT tend to return content URIs**

 We create our own `RequestBody` that can copy all data from a `Uri` by creating an input stream by opening it via Contentresolver.
 And copying all data from that InputStream into itself.